m-j-carter/Syndoku/README.md

 ## Module Breakdown
 ### main.py
 Calls Sudoku, timing, etc., to run an entire procedure.
+From here, the starting board is also created.

 ### sudoku.py
 Contains all the code required to handle the display, manipulation, and game logic for the sudoku board.